andyblarblar/WrapAround/README.md

 ## WrapAround

 The WrapAround project contains the main ASP.NET Core server that both serves the static wraparound site, and the games internal "runtime".
 The game logic is controlled by the `ServerLoop` object, which is injected as a singleton.
 This object contains the lobbys, the timers for sending updates, as well as interfaces for mutating the state of lobbys.
 This interface (litterally) is consumed by the `GameHub` SignalR hub. this hub accepts connections at the /game endpoint.
 Any requests to be added to a lobby, move to a new location ect.
-Are sent from the client to this endpoint, and are filtered through the abstractions until the underlieing object is mutated.
+Are sent from the client to this endpoint, and are filtered through the abstractions until the underlieing object is mutated. the /gameMaps directory holds all of the maps the server will load created by the level editor.

 ## WrapAround.Logic